 Medical issues can also manifest as aggressive behavior changes.
 Pain, hormonal imbalances, or neurological conditions might cause a normally gentle cat to suddenly attack feet.
 If your cat’s behavior changes dramatically or attacks become more frequent and intense without obvious environmental triggers, a veterinary checkup is essential.

-Cat Attacking Feet at Night: The Midnight Assassin
+Cat Attacking Feet at Night

 Nighttime foot attacks deserve special attention because they’re both common and particularly annoying.
 You’re peacefully sleeping, feet tucked under cozy blankets, when suddenly you’re awakened by teeth and claws attacking through the covers.
 This specific scenario combines several factors that make your feet irresistible targets.